 Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 1999 to present Starting with the 1999 refinery-wide turnaround, a much higher emphasis was required for individual unit Process Coordinators of a major turnaround to minimize flaring by improving unit shutdown and startup procedures, scheduling, and flare balance.
 Additionally a Refinery Coordinator position was created for major turnarounds to work out plans to stagger unit shutdowns and startups to minimize flaring.
 Flaring was significantly reduced during the 1999 refinery-wide turnaround, and was then again significantly reduced during the 2004 refinery-wide turnaround by: 1) revising shutdown and startup procedures to minimize flaring from each process unit; and 2) improving the sequence of shutdowns and startups of all process units to reduce flaring to the extent practicable.
 Sequencing unit shutdowns and startups reduces the volume of gas flared at any time and increases recovery of flare gas.
-Figure 0-1 of the Executive Summary shows that flaring during the 2004 refinery-wide turnaround year was about half of what it was during the 1999 refinery-wide turnaround startups shows that flaring during the 2004 refinery-wide turnaround year was about half of what it was during the 1999 refinery-wide turnaround startups and trades from alternate suppliers, and expected maintenance workload on major process units such as the PS, FCCU, and CKR.
+Figure 0-1 of the Executive Summary shows that flaring during the 2004 refinery-wide turnaround year was about half of what it was during the 1999 refinery-wide turnaround year.
+Turnaround length is typically set by available product coverage through exchanges and trades from alternate suppliers, and expected maintenance workload on major process units such as the PS, FCCU, and CKR.
 The shutdown and startup sequences are typically set by process and safety considerations.
-For example, during a Refinery-wide turnaround, the FCCU is shutdown after and started up before the CKR, in order for CKR gas to be processed in CLE rather than flared.
-Significant 1999 Upgraded the Cat Gas Compressor (C-701) control systems to a Triconex system which greatly increases reliability.
+For example, during a Refinery-wide turnaround, the FCCU is shutdown after and started up before the CKR, in order for CKR gas to be processed in Significant 1999 CLE rather than flared.
+Upgraded the Cat Gas Compressor (C-701) control systems to a Triconex system which greatly increases reliability.
 The improved reliability of C-701 reduces the potential for unplanned shutdown of C-701 that result in significant flaring from the FCCU.
 Significant